sendgrid/docs/source/User_Guide/Marketing_Campaigns/senders.md

 **[Sender_Country]** - The sender's country.

+*To add tags to your campaign:*

+1. Navigate to the **Build** tab.
+1. Click and drag a Text module into your campaign body.
+1. Navigate to the **Tags** tab.
+1. Select the copy icon next to the tag you want to add to your campaign.
+1. Click in the text module you added previously and paste the tag into the module.

-To show your sender's full address and information in the footer of the email, add the tags as shown:
+To show your sender's full address and information in the footer of the email, SendGrid recommends adding the tags as shown:

 {% codeblock %}
 [Sender_Name]